Logiqx/wst-results/docs/team/notes.md

 - Documentation
   - Beach activities
-    - Motions on the beach - switching on, laying out, collection, etc
+    - Motions on the beach - switching on, laying out, collection, end of day, etc
-    - New motions on the beach - sail / yellow label (primary), wing / kite / boat (backup)
+    - New motions on the beach - "sail" (primary), "wing" / "kite" / "boat" (backup)
-    - Make a note of unclaimed motions - DNS results
+    - Make a note of unclaimed motions - helps when doing DNS results
-  - Command aliases - server, results, series
   - Daily processes
     - Assign motions to additional knights prior to download - makes life simpler and logs are clearer
     - Download from all motions, including unused ones to avoid confusion the next day